top of page

 2. Eat a peanut butter and banana sandwich just because you love it.

-3. Rub your fingers across a pine tree branch and breathe in deep.
+3. Run your fingers along a pine branch and breathe in deeply.

 4. Skip.
 You’re never too old—try it, even for ten steps.